 Paying the bills on time

 Paying the bills on time is a small matter but it means a lot in terms of repairing the credit score.
-There are usually only a few bills that you need to pay on a monthly basis and just by doing it quickly and efficiently, you’re applying to get lower credit rates and often get the discounts on the bills themselves.
+There are usually only a few bills that you need to pay every month and just by doing it quickly and efficiently, you’re applying to get lower credit rates and often get the discounts on the bills themselves.
 If you fail to do so, you might have to look for credit repair companies such as those mentioned in online resources like The Mercury News (read more to find out).
 These companies can work directly with the credit bureau and identify discrepancies to get you on the path to an excellent credit score.

 There are ways to automate this process and make it easier for yourself.
 Most banks and utility companies have apps that simply charge you for all the bills once a month and sometimes, there’s a small additional fee for that service as well.